Here are some answers to the questions you can ask yourself

 Will I have student status in Scotland during my year at the academy?

 Yes.
-Your English lessons are completed at the college and you will therefore have student status in Scotland, which makes you eligible for a student loan in France.
-You will receive your student card when you arrive in Glasgow.
+Your English lessons are completed at the Glasgow school of English and you will therefore have student status in Scotland, which makes you eligible for a student loan in France for example.
+You will receive your student status letter when you arrive in Glasgow.

 What is Caledonian Braves?